ToolJet/ToolJet/docs/versioned_docs/version-2.65.0/data-sources/azureblob.md

 ## Connection

 To connect ToolJet with the Azure Blob data source, you have two options:
-1. Click on the `+Add new data source` button in the query panel.
+1. Click on the `+ Add new data source` button in the query panel.
 2. Go to the **[Data Sources](/docs/data-sources/overview)** page on the ToolJet dashboard.

 <div style={{textAlign: 'center'}}>